Do you continually feel stressed when you are with your partner? You may be in a toxic relationship?

 The only way to have healthy relationships in the future is to be honest about your past attitudes and behaviors.

 Accepting one’s responsibility for past toxic behavior can be challenging.
 However, it is also hopeful that once the truth about the toxic behavior has been acknowledged, positive change can begin.

 Having integrity — doing what’s right regardless of the situation — is the only way you and your partner can fix your broken and toxic relationship.

 Toxic relationships can be fixed — provided both partners want to learn how to relate in a healthier, more respectful, and more positive way.

-Don’t listen to other writers on this topic of toxic relationships who promote doom and gloom telling you the only solution is to leave your partner or get divorced!
+Don’t listen to other writers on the topic of toxic relationships who promote doom and gloom, telling you the only solution is to leave your partner or get divorced!